kabk/go-theses-21-tereza-novakova/README.md

 aI’m just my Animus, what was left inside of me,
 I love you all the shapes of my animal Selves, what did you not like?
-You enojoy the world, don’t you?
+You enjoy the world, don’t you?

 As a result, I only have this lousy picture,